Kim Fowley: The Runaways 1975–1978

 In June 1977, The Runaways toured Japan, recording the album Live in Japan while on the tour.
 Live in Japan included several songs written by Fowley.
 Jackie Fox left mid-tour and was replaced by bassist Vicki Blue when the group returned to America.
-While the band was still a five-piece and with Blue as a new member, Fowley had the band learn the Arrows song "I Love Rock 'n' Roll," which would go on to be an international number one hit for Joan Jett & the Blackhearts in 1982.
+While the band was still a five-piece and with Blue as a new member, Fowley had the band learn the Arrows song "I Love Rock 'n' Roll," which would go on to be an international number one hit for Joan Jett and the Blackhearts in 1982.

 Cherie Currie left the band in August 1977.
 Fowley recorded The Runaways' third LP, Waitin' for the Night, at Larrabee Studios the same month, with the band as a four-piece and with Joan Jett on vocals.

 Cherie Currie contractually owed an album to Fowley's management, so just a few weeks after leaving The Runaways, she went into Larrabee Studios to record her debut solo album Beauty's Only Skin Deep, with Fowley co-producing.
 The album featured Currie going in an MOR direction, which Fowley chose in order to play on Currie's liking for mellower music.
 Fowley co-wrote "Beauty's Only Skin Deep", "Science Fiction Daze" and "Young and Wild".
 One song on the album, "Love at First Sight", featured Cherie's twin sister Marie Currie on harmony vocals.
 Fowley sent conflicting stories to Japan about whether or not Cherie did indeed have a twin sister who sang on the track, creating a frenzy of interest when Cherie and Marie arrived to Japan for a two-week tour to support the album.
 The album was released in 1978 to Japan and to Europe but was not released in the United States.

 In October 1977, Fowley and Joan Jett appeared on an episode of The Tomorrow Show hosted by Tom Snyder.
 The show aired October 11, and was dedicated to the topic of punk rock.
-While on the show, Snyder mentioned that Fowley will be "quitting [working with Jett] in 48 hours," which Fowley affirmed as correct.
-In a feature on the Runaways dated November 12, 1977, Sounds magazine writer Sandy Robertson confirmed that "Kim Fowley will no longer be producing The Runaways, the new album Waiting For The Night [sic] being his last work with them."
+While on the show, Snyder mentioned Fowley will be "quitting [working with Jett] in 48 hours," which Fowley affirmed as correct.
+In a feature on the Runaways dated November 12, 1977, Sounds magazine writer Sandy Robertson confirmed "Kim Fowley will no longer be producing The Runaways, the new album Waiting For The Night [sic] being his last work with them."

 The Runaways' Waitin' For the Night was released in October 1977.
 The album is listed as "Produced and directed by Kim Fowley", with the tracks "Wasted", "School Days" and "Waitin' for the Night" written by Fowley.

-In February 1978, a spokesman for Fowley corrected information stating that Fowley had exited The Runaways as producer, claiming to the contrary that Fowley was still with the group and "to be considered its producer of record".
+In February 1978, a spokesman for Fowley corrected information stating Fowley had exited The Runaways as producer, claiming to the contrary that Fowley was still with the group and "to be considered its producer of record".
 The Runaways signed with American Entertainment Management for personal management the following month.
 Fowley followed this up with the publication of several legal notices claiming ownership of "The Runaways" service mark, recording authorization, and merchandising rights.